HyperBitGore/deflate.hpp/README.md

-Simple implementation of deflate and inflate
+Simple Implementation of Deflate and Inflate
-To use deflate
+To Use Deflate

-    -import deflate.hpp
-    -call deflate::compress
+    Import deflate.hpp.
+    Call deflate::compress.
-    -deflate has two levels of compression, better compression is much longer time To use inflate
+    Deflate offers two levels of compression; better compression requires significantly more time.

-    -import inflate.hpp
-    -call inflate::decompress
+To Use Inflate

+    Import inflate.hpp.
+    Call inflate::decompress.